 The Workforce Incentive Program (WIP) provides targeted financial incentives to encourage doctors to deliver services in rural and remote areas and is run by the Department of Health.

-One of these criteria is to be accredited, or registered for accreditation, against the Royal Australian College of General Practitioners Standards for general practices.
+One of these criteria is to be accredited, or registered for accreditation, against the Royal Australian College of General Practitioners (RACGP) Standards for general practices.
 AGPAL is an approved accrediting agency, as indicated by the Australian Commission on Safety and Quality in Health Care.

 Practice Incentives Program (PIP)